thomasahle/numberlink/README.md

 ![Screenshot](https://raw.githubusercontent.com/thomasahle/numberlink/master/puzzle.png)

 To create such puzzles, simply run the script with your intended width and height.
-(Notice that puzzles with hegihts above 20 may take a while to generate.)(
+(Notice that puzzles with heights above 20 may take a while to generate.)

     $ python gen/gen.py 40 20 --solve

-As default it triees to put around `sqrt(width * height)` number pairs in a puzzle, but this can be controlled with the `--min` and `--max flags`.
+As default it tries to put around `sqrt(width * height)` number pairs in a puzzle, but this can be controlled with the `--min` and `--max flags`.
 See `gen.py --help` for more options.

 Old Generator